 and wonders of his love.

-There is also the famous "For Unto Us A Child is Born" by Handel, which basically is just Isaiah 9:6:
+There is also the famous "For Unto Us A Child is Born" by Handel, which is basically Isaiah 9:6:

 For unto us a Child is born, unto us a Son is given,